ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This page contains information about Ligato vpp-agent and cn-infra concepts.
+This page contains information about Ligato vpp-agent and CN-Infra concepts.

 ---